sipwise/jenkins-job-builder/doc/source/definition.rst

 it will not be expanded and left as is, which will most probably cause havoc in your Jenkins builds.

+.. _raw:

+Raw config
+^^^^^^^^^^

+It is possible, but not recommended, to use `raw` within a module to inject raw xml into the job configs.

+This is relevant in the case there is no apropriate module for a Jenkins plugin you use or the module does not exactly as you expect it to do.

+For example:

+.. literalinclude: /../../tests/wrappers/fixtures/raw001.yaml

+Is the raw way of adding support for the `xvnc` wrapper.

+To get the apropriate xml to use you would need to create/edit a job in Jenkins and grab the relevant raw xml segment from the `config.xml`.

+The xml string can refer to variables just like anything else and as such can be parameterized like anything else.

+Note: If you have a need to use `raw` please consider submitting a patch to add or fix the module that will remove your need to use `raw`.

 .. _defaults:

 Defaults